fbpx

 We leave you with months of tech content to send in newsletters, in-class discussion guides, and at-home conversation starters (also in Spanish).

-Our team has performed over 1500 talks since 2015.
+Our team has performed hundreds of talks since 2015.
 We have over 35 years of combined ministry experience in Evangelical and Catholic churches.

 We Perform a Variety of Online Safety Presentations